Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Fax: (325)-674-1277

-How To Obtain a Taylor County Background Check & Report
+How To Run a Taylor County Background Check & Get a Report

 Background checks can be needed for a variety of reasons.
 While no individual has to explain themselves when searching for public records in Taylor County – because they are public and should be accessible to all – whenever a background check is performed for professional or official reasons, there are rules that must be followed.